ashsmith/ashsmithio/_posts/magento2/2015-08-24-magento-2-module-from-scratch-p5-adminhtml.md

 Clear cache, and you'll now have a fully functional Magento 2 module!

 The final addition to the series will be adding unit tests to everything we have created.
 Check back soon!

-As always, you can checkout this version of the tutorial from composer:

-    composer require ashsmith/magento2-blog-module-example:0.5.0